thosgood/this-weeks-finds/markdown/51-100/week080.md

 ALSO consists of a collection of "2-morphisms".
 Every 2-morphism T has a "source" morphism f and a target morphism g.
 If the source of T is f and its target is g, we write T: f =\> g.
-If T: f =\> g, we require that f and g have the same source and the same target; for example, f: x → y and g: x → y.
+If T: f =\> g, we require that f and g have the same source and the same target; for example, f: x \to y and g: x \to y.
 You should visualize T as follows:

                           f
                       ---->---